E-Commerce in a Low-Tax Area

 Specific advice should be sought from Swiss specialist lawyers and accountants before setting up e-commerce operations in Switzerland.

-Not surprisingly, this has greatly increased the compliance burden for Swiss ISPs, which have had to install sophisticated new equipment, often at great expense.
-Though the ISPs had a year to come into compliance with the changes, some complained the transition period allowed to implement the technology was not long enough.
+Not surprisingly, this has greatly increased compliance for Swiss ISPs, which have had to install sophisticated new equipment.
 To put the task into context, one ISP, Infomaniak, says it would have to monitor 300,000 emails a day if asked to log the activity of just one customer.

 Critics argue the new law is full of loopholes that enables criminals to easily bypass the legislation.
 For instance, company and university servers are not included in the scheme, nor are e-mails sent from internet cafes.
 Criminals using 'hotmail' accounts on international servers also escape unseen.